 Jim Phelps has served the power, petrochemical, and geothermal industries for nearly 35 years as a power contractor and utility rate analyst.
 He is not now, nor has he ever been, employed by PG&E. He has not received any money from PG&E for his work tracking Marin Clean Energy’s activities.
 He has also completed consulting and thermal performance test work for Shell Oil, MCE's full-services energy provider, at one of Shell's Gulf Coast refineries.

 Mr. Phelps operates one of Marin's largest residential solar electric systems at his home in Novato.
+He also operates a large solar electric system at another house in Placer County.
 Several years ago he initiated contact with PG&E about its carbon emission practices and about MCE’s emission practices.
 He also requested clarification from MCE about several business conduct issues, however, MCE declined to provide help.
 To this time, MCE’s only input about its business is to respond to Public Records Act requests identifying the costs for copies of public documents, or denying the existence of basic information, such as its procured volumes of system power.

 MCE February 16, 2017 board agenda, item #07, fifth page, "Table 3: Proposed Rate Comparative Analysis Summary."